zemw/page/misc/_posts/2021-08-08-causality.md

 working behind the scene that affect both interest rate and GDP growth.
 Even if we could isolate unexpected policy shock (interest rate shocks orthogonal to economic fundamentals), how do we know there is no missing variables?
-Maybe there are other sources of causes that bring about the same outcome.
+Maybe there are other causes that bring about the same outcome.
 Therefore, "dynamic causal effect" is not the escape.
 Our essential question remains unsolved.